AbbVie

 Acquisition in 2019

-Mavupharma Inc., founded in 2016 and headquartered in the United States, focuses on developing non-nucleotide, conditional modulators of the STING pathway to address cancer and infectious diseases.
-As a subsidiary of AbbVie Inc. since July 2019, the company utilizes small molecules to indirectly modulate the STING pathway, harnessing the innate immune system.
-This approach aims to provide effective oral treatments for cancer patients, enhancing therapeutic options within the medical community.
+Mavupharma Inc., founded in 2016 and headquartered in the United States, focuses on the development of non-nucleotide, conditional modulators of the STING pathway for the treatment of cancer and infectious diseases.
+As a subsidiary of AbbVie Inc. since July 2019, Mavupharma leverages small molecules to indirectly and conditionally modulate the STING pathway, harnessing the innate immune system.
+This innovative approach aims to provide effective oral bioavailable treatments, enhancing therapeutic options for cancer patients and contributing to advancements in medical care.

 Allergan